Spring Term : Wonderful Water.

-Welcome to the home of Oak Class
+Welcome to the Oak Class page!

 P.E. and Sports:

-Spellings and Times Tables
+Spellings and Times Tables:

 We expect that children will spend some time looking at the spellings over the week and weekend ready to spend time looking at the spelling rule at school.
 You can make a nightly habit of writing the spellings out.
 This can help memory retention and confidence!

-We test the spellings on a Monday.
-The test is done on an individual basis on paper.
+We test the spellings on a Friday.

 Please let us know if there are any questions or queries about your child's spellings.